Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 - Following thousands of people, hoping they follow back, and then unfollowing them

-In just about every case, there was one common theme: low engagement rates due to the low quality of followers.
+In almost every case, there was one common theme: low engagement rates due to the low quality of followers.
 But no one cared, because, large following.

 Instagram engagement rates

-The metric of “engagement rates” has recently become more and more important.
+The “engagement rate” metric has recently become increasingly important.

-The engagement rate – the ratio of how many people like or comment on your photo to how many followers you have – is one way Instagram determines which photos to show people.
+The engagement rate – the ratio of how many people like or comment on your photo to how many followers you have – is one way Instagram determines which images to show people.

 Math example: a person with 10,000 followers posts a photo that gets 50 likes & comments in the first hour.
 That’s an engagement rate of 0.5% in that hour.

 If someone with only 1,000 followers has the same engagement, their rate is 5%.

 Instagram wants people to stay on their app because it’s good for their business (ads).
 You’re the product.
 So they will keep you there by first showing the photos with the highest engagement rate.
 Instagram users feed on eye candy, and higher engagement rates typically equate to more delicious eye candy.